Voting for EFO election begins May 25, 2022 for the Western Director.

-The elected director will serve a three-year, term beginning at FRI 2021 in Charlotte, NC.
+The elected director will serve a three (3) year term beginning at FRI 2022 in San Antonio, Texas.

 Candidates appear in alphabetical order by last name.